Uvacoder/uvacoderportfolio61/blog/how-i-saved-my-startup-from-price-war/index.md

 ## The big mistake

-In those days, I used to have a telegram group where my customers could discuss ideas and give me direct feedback so I could improve the software.
-In the past two years I had already implemented every single feature users had requested and I was not getting much of new requests as users were already happy with the current set of features.
+In those days, I used to have a telegram group where my clients could discuss ideas and give me direct feedback so that I could improve the software.
+In the past two years I had already implemented every single feature users had requested and I was not new requests, as _users were already satisfied_ with the current set of features.

-I realised I made the following two major mistakes:
+I realized I made the following two major mistakes:

-- I stopped innovating and improving the product as I assumed users are already satisfied.
+- I stopped innovating and improving the product as I assumed users were already satisfied.
 - I kept the database of customers out in the open (the telegram discussion group).

 Few of these copycat developers got their hands on my customers list, and they started poaching my clients.